nsyntych/sshproxysw/README.md

 How to run
 =========
-Follow instructions below to run a SOCKS5 proxy server locally on port 8000 that switches traffic though SSH connections according to the configuration provided on startup
+Follow instructions below to run a SOCKS5 proxy server locally that switches traffic though SSH connections according to the configuration provided

 ```bash
 # Get and install sshproxysw